asieducodes/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Asiedu Seth Osei**, also known as **Seth Smart**.
-I’m a computer engineering student, who is passionate about data engineering, analytics, science.
+I’m a computer engineering student, who is passionate about data engineering, analytics, and science.